jakubgg/tishadowguide/README.md

 The above have also a benefit of deploying only to the emulator that is targeted with the `-P` option.
 So if you have connected Android and IOS emulators and tell TiShadow to `-P ios` it will push your app only to IOS device.

-Feel free to mix it up with the 'update' `-u` option to make it run like a wind.
+Feel free to mix it up with the 'update' `-u` option to make it run like a wind. g

 ##Using Controller
 **Awaiting content**

 ##Automation with Grunt/Supervisor
 **Awaiting content**

+##<a name='ti-with-ST2'>TiShadow with Sublime Text 2</a>
+If you use Sublime Text 2 you might try to streamline your workflof even more by using the ST2 `Build` option (`cmd + b` on a Mac, `ctrl + b` on a Linux machine).
+Go to `Tools` -> `Build System` -> `New Build System`.
+That should open a new document with `.sublime-build` extension.
+To create full build for iOS copy and paste this snippet:

+	{
+		"cmd": ["tishadow run -P ios"],
+		"shell": "bash",
+		"path": "/usr/local/bin/",
+		"working_dir": "$project_path"
+	}

+Where `cmd` is the command that will be run in the console.
+You can alter it to match your needs (e.g. add `-u` option if you want to do just build updates instead of full builds, or `spec` if you run tests).
+`shell` is the shell that will execute the command - `bash` should work almost everywhere.
+`path` is quite important.
+It is the path to your NodeJS installation, without it your builds will probably fail (especially on OS X).
+Last but not least `working_dir` is the path of your projects, leave it as it is, it will use the path of currently openend project.

+Once all is set up as you want it to be, save the build file, give it a meaningfull name (but rather short, as the file name will be used in the `Build System` list to identify your build option).
+Now chose your `Build System` form the list.
+Once you add any changes to your files press `cmd + b` or `ctrl + b` and ST2 should do the dirty work for you.

 ##<a name='troubleshooting'>Troubleshooting</a>